Birational invariance in logarithmic Gromov-Witten theory: Introduction

 \subsection{Gromov--Witten invariants and birational invariance}

 Algebraic Gromov--Witten invariants are virtual curve counts on a complex projective variety $X$, thus are biregular invariants.
 The formalism of virtual fundamental class shows that they are automatically deformation invariant: if $X$ appears as a fiber of a smooth family, then its invariants coincide with the invariants of other smooth fibers.
-This is a key property in the study of Gromov--Witten invariants.
+This property is fundamental in Gromov--Witten theory.

-Unfortunately, the behavior of Gromov--Witten invariants under most other transformations, in particular a birational transformation $Y \to X$, is subtle.
-A number of authors have addressed this question, and found that good behavior can be proven in many special situations.
-Here is a non-exhaustive list: \begin{enumerate} \item Gathmann \cite[Theorem 2.1]{Gathmann} provided a procedure for calculating the behavior of genus-0 invariants under point blowing up. \item J. Hu \cite[Theorem 1.2]{Hu} showed the birational invariance of genus $\leq 1$ Gromov--Witten numbers under blowing up a point or a smooth curve, as well as arbitrary genus invariants when $\dim X \leq 3$. \item Lai \cite[Theorem 1.4]{Lai} showed the birational invariance in genus 0 if $Y \to X$ is the blowing up of a smooth subvariety $Z$ with convex normal bundle with enough sections, or if $Z$ has contains no images of $\PP^1$. \item Manolache \cite[Proposition 5.14]{Manolache} showed birational invariance in genus 0 if $Z$ is the transversal intersection of $X$ with a smooth subvariety of an ambient homogeneous space. \end{enumerate} A number of authors, including Maulik-Pandharipande \cite{MP} and J. Hu, T.J.
-Li and Y. Ruan \cite{HLR}, considered the behavior of invariants under blowing up using the degeneration formula.
+By contrast, the behavior of Gromov--Witten invariants under a birational transformation $Y \to X$ is generally subtle.
+Many have studied this subtlety and found that good behavior can be obtained in special situations.
+Here is a non-exhaustive list: \begin{enumerate} \item Gathmann \cite[Theorem 2.1]{Gathmann} provided a procedure for calculating the behavior of genus-0 invariants under point blowing up. \item J. Hu \cite[Theorem 1.2]{Hu} showed the birational invariance of genus $\leq 1$ Gromov--Witten numbers under blowing up a point or a smooth curve, as well as arbitrary genus invariants when $\dim X \leq 3$. \item Lai \cite[Theorem 1.4]{Lai} showed the birational invariance in genus 0 if $Y \to X$ is the blowing up of a smooth subvariety $Z$ with convex normal bundle with enough sections, or if $Z$ contains no images of $\PP^1$. \item Manolache \cite[Proposition 5.14]{Manolache} showed birational invariance in genus 0 if $Z$ is the transversal intersection of $X$ with a smooth subvariety of an ambient homogeneous space. \end{enumerate} A number of authors, including D.\ Maulik and R.\ Pandharipande \cite{MP} and J. Hu, T.\ J.\ Li and Y.\ Ruan \cite{HLR}, considered the behavior of invariants under blowing up using the degeneration formula.

-Theorem \ref{maintheorem} shows that logarithmic Gromov--Witten invariants are well-suited to questions of birational invariance.
-It would be interesting to obtain comparison mechanisms between logarithmic and usual invariants similar to the results of \cite{MP}.
+Theorem \ref{maintheorem} shows that logarithmic Gromov--Witten invariants are well-suited to questions of birational invariance. {It would be interesting to understand how Gromov--Witten invariants with primary and descendant insertions from $Y$ behave.
+It would also} be interesting to obtain comparison mechanisms between logarithmic and usual invariants similar to the results of \cite{MP}.
+Such a mechanism should allow a comparison of Gromov--Witten invariants of $X$ and $Y$ even if $Y \to X$ is not a toroidal morphism.